-Children who eat breakfast seem to fare better in the classroom.
+Children who eat breakfast seem to fare better in

 A Tufts University study of Boston-area students ages 9 to 11 compared performance in the classroom of students who breakfasted on oatmeal and those who either chose cold cereal or skipped breakfast, says Sandy Procter, Kansas State University Research and Extension nutrition educator.

 The students who ate oatmeal for breakfast were better able to perform in areas that require cognitive function.
 Math class is an example, she says.

 “From a nutritional perspective, that should come as no surprise.
 As a whole grain and a complex carbohydrate, oatmeal is digested slowly.
 The delayed release of glucose provides lasting energy,” says Procter, who is a registered dietitian and state coordinator for the Expanded Food and Nutrition Education Program.